We want to welcome our new and returning students to LMH and wish them all the best for the term ahead.

 - Do not ask someone why they may not be wearing a face-covering or if they have an exemption.
 Some people will have legitimate reasons why they are not able to wear a face covering.
 Some of these reasons may be hidden and asking someone the reason may be humiliating or intimidating for them.
 If necessary, College will send periodic reminders to members about the face-coverings policy (e.g. if there are general concerns about compliance).

 - Please be supportive of any member of your household who tests positive for Covid-19.
 In particular, please take care not to assign blame.
-We should all strive to keep ourselves and others safe, taking responsibility for our actions.
+We must all strive to keep ourselves and others safe, taking responsibility for our actions.
 However, the virus can be contracted in various ways and not everything is within our control.

 LMH is fundamentally a place of academic learning.
 It also includes a high-density residential site.
 You are never far from another resident.
 Everyone should have the opportunity to do their work without disturbance.
 With a significant proportion of teaching taking place online, more people will be working in their College rooms during the daytime, as well as in the evening and during the night.
 Unnecessary noise and disturbance is not permitted on College premises at any time, but especially between 2300 and 0800.
 If you are disturbed by someone else’s noise, especially outside your College household, please contact the Lodge in the first instance.
-The Lodge have the means to safely and efficiently restore peace.

 Lodge: Tel: 01865 274300